Please ensure Javascript is enabled for purposes of website accessibility

 Which state has the lowest insurance rates?

-Based on our analysis of available rate data, Idaho has the cheapest auto insurance in the U.S. The average full coverage insurance premium in Idaho is $1,350 per year, which is about 36% less than the U.S. national average rate of $2,110 per year.
+Based on our analysis of available rate data and our users’ searches, Vermont has the cheapest auto insurance in the U.S. The average full coverage insurance premium in Vermont is $1,023 per year, which is about 60% less than the U.S. national average rate of $2,505 per year.

 The 10 most affordable states for car insurance

 Location has a significant impact on the cost of your car insurance.
-Some of the most affordable states for car insurance are Idaho, Wyoming, Vermont, Hawaii, Maine, and Ohio.
+Some of the most affordable states for car insurance are Vermont, Maine, New Hampshire, Alaska, and Hawaii.
 Below, you can see the top 10 states with the cheapest car insurance and their average annual rates for a full coverage policy:

 Top 10 Cheapest States for Car Insurance